BalzaniEdoardo/PGAM/Readme.md

 ## TODO:

 - Basis:
-  - Adjust split axis to account for identifiability
-  - Adjust the n_output_features?
   - Write tests on new and old behavior
+  - FIX SPLIT BY for multiplicative!
 - PGAM:
   - Define class API:
     - OPTION A: